pencer-io/pencer-io.github.io/_posts/2021-04-22-ctf-thm-cooctus.md

 Good luck and keep on nooting!
 ```

 This one is nice and simple.
-We can just import the key adn then decrypt:
+We can just import the key and then decrypt:

 ```text
 szymex@cchq:/media/tuxling_2$ gpg --import private.key